🚀 Astronomy · Space Exploration

 The roadmap for human and robotic exploration over the next two decades

-Artemis program: NASA + partners β return humans to Moon (Artemis III targeted 2026+), Lunar Gateway space station in lunar orbit.
-Commercial lunar landers: SpaceX Starship HLS, Blue Origin.
+Artemis program: NASA + partners — return humans to Moon (Artemis III targeted 2026+), Lunar Gateway space station in lunar orbit.
+Commercial lunar landers: SpaceX Starship HLS (Human Landing System), Blue Origin.
 Mars Sample Return: Perseverance samples + fetch rover + Earth return vehicle (~2030s).
 Europa Clipper (launched 2024): 49 flybys of Europa, search for habitability.
 Dragonfly (2028): rotorcraft lander on Titan.
-Roman Space Telescope: wide-field survey β dark energy, exoplanets.
+Roman Space Telescope: wide-field survey — dark energy, exoplanets.
 Crewed Mars: SpaceX targets ~2030s; NASA crewed mission later.
-Lunar economy: Artemis base camp, ISRU (in-situ resource utilization).
+Lunar economy: Artemis base camp, ISRU (in-situ resource utilization — making fuel, water, or oxygen from local resources).

 Rockets and Orbital Mechanics